ABusbaher/tournament-app/.github/README.md

 - Ensure `package.json` has the correct `build` script
 - Check that all npm dependencies are properly listed
 - Verify Vite configuration is correct
+- The workflow includes fallback assets creation if Vite build fails
+- Check the "Build assets" and "Create fallback assets" steps for errors

 ### Environment File Issues
 - The workflow creates `.env` from scratch (doesn't rely on `.env.testing`)